Patrick-L-Taylor/Portfolio-Management-Projects/README.md

 This project represents an intersection between academic theory and practical application in the field of finance.
 It illustrates the effective use of the Markowitz Model in optimizing portfolio management, with a focus on empirical data analysis and risk assessment.
 Moreover, it underscores the significance of marrying robust statistical methods with practical market insights to forge more resilient and informed investment approaches.

+# Investment Risk Management Course
+## Course Overview
+This section covers the "Investment Risk Management" course, focusing on advanced financial concepts like the Treynor Ratio and Value at Risk.
+The course is structured into several key areas, each building upon the last to provide a comprehensive understanding of risk management in investments.

+## Key Learning Outcomes
+ - **Introduction to Risk:** Understanding the fundamentals of investment risk.
+Monthly Returns and Standard Deviation: Analyzing the volatility and performance of investments on a monthly basis.
+ - **Calculating Beta:** Determining the beta of stocks to understand their relative volatility compared to the market.
+ - **Calculating Treynor Ratio:** Using the Treynor Ratio to assess the risk-adjusted returns of investments.
+ - **Calculating Value at Risk:** Estimating the maximum potential loss in an investment over a specific time period, under normal market conditions.
+ - **Graphing and Conclusion:** Visualizing key metrics and concluding insights from the data analysis.

+## Course Insights
+ - **Practical Application:** This course emphasized practical skills in calculating and interpreting key financial metrics using Google Sheets.
+ - **Advanced Risk Concepts:** The Treynor Ratio and Value at Risk were highlighted as crucial tools for assessing investment performance and risk.
+ - **Data Analysis Skills:** Enhanced understanding of how to use data analysis in evaluating stock performance, particularly in volatile market conditions.

+## Conclusion
+This course provided valuable insights into the complexities of investment risk management.
+By applying theoretical concepts in a practical setting, it offered a deeper understanding of how to measure and manage risk in investment portfolios.